 - Mechanical permit fees are determined by valuation.

-- Plumbing permits are determined by the number of fixtures to be installed.
+- Plumbing permits are determined by the number of bathrooms if residential or fixtures if commercial.

 These fees can be reviewed on the Permit Fees page.

 The building or property owner, lessee or agent of either of these may apply for the permit.
 Additionally, a Virginia registered architect or engineer, a licensed contractor or subcontractor or their designated employee or agent employed in connection with the project may obtain the permits.
 Engineers, architects, contractor, or subcontractors are required to provide evidence they are properly licensed or registered by the Commonwealth prior to obtaining permits.

 May I obtain permits over the phone or by mail?

 Generally, permits can be issued by mail, in person or via email at email@example.com.
 You may call the Central Permitting and request a permit application or they can be downloaded from this site.
 Once the application is completed, just return it either with a check by mail or with credit card payment if by email.
 This is for trades permits that do not require plan review only.

 May someone else obtain a permit for me?